Plan hybrid SharePoint in Microsoft 365 taxonomy and hybrid content types

 How hybrid content types work

-If you already have content types in SharePoint Server, you can copy them to SharePoint Online by using PowerShell.
-This allows you to create your master content types list from your existing SharePoint Server and SharePoint Online content types.
-You control which content types are shared across SharePoint Online and SharePoint Server.
+If you already have content types in SharePoint Server, you can copy them to SharePoint in Microsoft 365 by using PowerShell.
+This allows you to create your master content types list from your existing SharePoint Server and SharePoint in Microsoft 365 content types.
+You control which content types are shared across SharePoint in Microsoft 365 and SharePoint Server.

-We recommend that you copy your content types to SharePoint Online before you set up hybrid content types.
+We recommend that you copy your content types to SharePoint in Microsoft 365 before you set up hybrid content types.

 Get set up